Smash powers and traces on parametrized spectra: An application of rigidity: The cases of , , and

-\begin{prop} Each functor in the definition of the shadowed bicategory, $n$-Fuller structure, and base-change objects for $\Osp^c/\cat{Fib}_B$ has a right-derived functor.
+\begin{prop} Each functor in the definition of the shadowed $n$-Fuller structure and base change objects for $\Osp^c_{(B)}/\cat{Fib}_B$ has a right-derived functor.
 For every isomorphism and coherence axiom in these structures, the relevant lists of functors are coherently right-deformable. \end{prop}

 \begin{proof} This proof is almost identical to that of \cref{ex_is_coherently_deformable,ex_is_coherently_deformable_2,ex_is_coherently_deformable_3,ex_is_coherently_deformable_4}.
 The role of \cref{unit_preserves_equivalences,base_change_preserves_equivalences} is played by \cref{fib_source_of_confusion}.